 In X v Y Ltd the EAT considered whether email advice that a firm could use a redundancy exercise as a “cloak” to dismiss an employee provided sufficient evidence of iniquity to prevent legal professional privilege being claimed over its contents.

-News / Government Committee makes recommendations on Post Brexit Visa system
+Insights / Government Committee makes recommendations on Post Brexit Visa system

 The Migration Advisory Committee last week published its proposals for the UK work visa policy once the UK has left the European Union.
 The Government has historically adopted the vast majority of the MAC’s proposals, however, with Brexit negotiations at a critical stage it remains to be seen what their response will be.